turboblack/HamsterCMS/README.md

 with very old browsers from the 90s
 (will work in IE5 since it has support for UTF8).

-For the script to work, you only need free hosting with support for PHP 7.4 (although it will work on 5.*). copy the files as is to the hosting, open, check - it works. so that you have 5 pages (for which it is designed), open and edit .txt files, you can change them,
+For the script to work, you only need free hosting with support for PHP 8.* copy the files as is to the hosting, open, check - it works. so that you have 5 pages (for which it is designed), open and edit .txt files, you can change them,